-For the annual wood density (WD) measurements, wood discs were sampled at breast height from trees, representing the lowest, the central, and the highest diameter class in each of the four stands.
-This yielded a total of 12 sample trees, again representing the size and age range of Norway spruce trees at the site.
-Two 1-2 cm wide slices from opposite radii were sawn from the wood discs, for which wood density was measured by X-ray densitometry in the densitometric laboratory of Krasnovarsk, Russia (Walesch Electronics, Switzerland), using the standard procedure described by Schweingruber (1988).
-Longitudinal strips with a constant thickness of 1.2 mm were sawn, air dried, and exposed to X-ray radiation for 1 h on a Kodak TL film using standard exposure conditions: acceleration tension of 8.5 kV, flux intensity of 15.0 mA, and a distance to the source of 3.5 m.
-Annual wood density (WD, kg m^{-3}) values were obtained from density profiles of single tree rings as the total mass of earlywood and latewood divided by tree-ring width.
-Xray-derived densities represent dry wood.
-Rescaling to fresh wood dimensions was not done as all ring-width series (stem analysis and micro-cores) were measured on dry wood.
+178 For the annual wood density (WD) measurements wood discs were sampled at breast 179 height from trees representing the lowest, the central and the highest diameter class in 180 each of the four stands.
+This yielded a total of 12 sample trees, again representing the 181 size and age range of Norway spruce tree at the site.
+Two 1-2 cm-wide slices from 182 opposite radii were sawn from the wood discs, for which wood density was measured 183 by X-ray densitometry in the densitometric Laboratory of Krasnoyarsk, Russia 184 (Walesch Electronics, Switzerland) using the standard procedure described by 185 Schweingruber (1988).
+Longitudinal strips with a constant thickness of 1.2 mm were 186 sawn, air dried, and exposed to X-ray radiations for 1 h on a Kodak TL film using 187 standard exposure conditions: acceleration tension of 8.5 kV, flux intensity of 15.0 mA, distance to the source of 3.5 m.
+Annual wood density (WD, kg m-3) values were 188 obtained from density profiles of single tree-rings as the total mass of earlywood and 189 190 latewood divided by tree-ring width.
+X-ray derived densities represent dry wood.
+191 Rescaling to fresh wood dimensions was not done as all ring-width series (stem 192 analysis and micro-cores) were measured on dry wood.

-2.1.3 Application data set
+2.1.3 Application dataset